KDE/documentation-develop-kde-org/HIG/source/components/editing/radiobutton.rst

    certain radio button is toggled on (i.e. they are dependent controls), disable them instead of hiding them if that radio button is toggled off.
--  Do not separate radio button and label.
+-  Don't separate radio button and label.
 Clicking on both the button and the label should toggle the option.
--  Do not add line breaks.
+-  Don't add line breaks.
 If necessary place an additional label below the checkbox.
 -  Label a group of radio buttons with a descriptive caption to the top left of the group (cf. :doc:`alignment </layout/alignment>`).
 -  Create a buddy relation so access keys are assigned.
 -  Use :doc:`sentence style capitalization </style/writing/capitalization>`
    for radio buttons.
--  Do not use ending punctuation (neither dot nor colon) for group label.
+-  Don't use ending punctuation (neither dot nor colon) for group label.

 Code